My Favorite Touristy Hiking Spots

 Views: Mt.
 Battie, ocean and mountain

-Pros: strenuous hike, plenty of different trails, breathtaking views of Mt.
-Battie, beautiful trees, no wildlife
+Pros: Plenty of different trails, breathtaking views of Mt.
+Battie, beautiful trees

 Address: 280 Belfast Rd, Camden, ME 04843